kmayerb/tcrdist2/README.md

 and put in the externals/ folder:

 tcrdist/external/blast-2.2.16/bin/
-blastall and formatdb are the required executables.
+blastall and formatdb are the only required executables.

 TODO: setup_blast.py will take care of this.